 Don’t Take it Personally

 Everyone experiences physical symptoms when they are unhappy or suffering from anxiety.
 It’s a part of being human, and it doesn’t mean you’re weak.
 When life is hard, people handle it differently.
-There are those of us who get angry or complain, sleep a lot or stop sleeping, overeat or avoid food, soothe with alcohol, or experience physical pain.
-One way isn’t better than the other – they are all indicators that something is wrong.
-Where the mind goes, the body follows.
+There are those of us who get angry or complain, sleep a lot or stop sleeping, overeat or avoid food, soothe with alcohol or drugs, or yes, experience physical pain.
+One way isn’t better than the other.
+They are all imperfect reactions that indicate that something is wrong.